C0DER11101/CPPNotesAndPrograms/operatorOverloading/CallingDestructor.md

 # When the destructor is called

-_Destructor destroys objects of a class(hence the name 'Destrutor')_.
+_Destructor destroys objects of a class(hence the name 'Destructor')_.

 **When the destructor is called:**